 The Eileen Macintyre Music Scholarships –

-Past Pupils Association Music and Performing Arts Scholarships – for current Year 8 students.
+Past Pupils Association Music, Performance and Visual Arts Scholarships – open to all current Year 8 Loreto College Ballarat students.
 Three $1000 scholarships are offered to current students towards tuition and expenses associated with music and performing arts tuition.
 Applications are invited by the Music and Performing Arts Faculty in the 2nd Semester of each year.

 Indigenous Youth Scholarship